What to pack for an Interrail trip: A complete packing list for Europe

 Travel card

-Nowadays, there is an abundance of really good travel cards: Revolut and Monzo (earn a £5 sign-up bonus through this link) to name a few.
+Nowadays, there is an abundance of really good travel cards: Revolut (earn a £50 bonus through this link) and Monzo (earn a £5 sign-up bonus through this link) to name a few.
 You usually load these up using a mobile app, and then can instantly spend on the card associated with your account.
 You can also keep topping them up during your Interrail trip whenever you have an internet connection.
 A lot of them offer perfect exchange rates with no extra fees, so you get maximum value for money when using them.
 You don’t even need to worry about changing the money into the correct currency, as your money can be automatically converted when you spend using the card, wherever you are in Europe.
 Always pay in the local currency when using these cards – if an ATM or a business offers to charge you in your home currency, they will be using their own exchange rate, which is unlikely to be as good as the one your card offers.
 Finally, make sure you order your card a few weeks before you go on your trip so there’s enough time for it to be posted to you.

 Travel cash